QCDIS/DevOpsTutorial/README.md

 #### Create Python Virtual Environment
-Go to your local folder in 'python-flask-server-generated' and create a new Python Virtual Environment:
+Go to your local folder in 'python-flask-server-generated/python-flask-server' and create a new Python Virtual Environment:
 ```
 python3 -m venv venv
 ```